 A common way to take turpentine is on sugar cubes.
 This is a simple way to get turpentine into the system.

-Bill Thompson recommends, “If you want to take consecutive turpentine doses for a particular problem then I would take turpentine for five days and then have two days off turpentine and do it like this for about 6 weeks only.
+“If you want to take consecutive turpentine doses for a particular problem then I would take turpentine for five days and then have two days off turpentine and do it like this for about 6 weeks only.
 This protocol will help to get rid of most pathogens and parasites from your body.”

-Dosage Information for Candida and Fungal Infections
+Turpentine Dosage for Candida and Fungal Infections

-According to Bill, “The preventative dose is on a one day on and one day off basis and is meant to help those who have massive initial Herx die-off reactions by having a day off after you take the turpentine– this makes for a gentler ride for the user when you initially kill all that candida.”
+According to Bill Thompson, “The preventative dose is on a one day on and one day off basis and is meant to help those who have massive initial Herx die-off reactions by having a day off after you take the turpentine– this makes for a gentler ride for the user when you initially kill all that candida.”

 Bill recommends taking turpentine with castor oil when treating pathogens and candida in the intestinal tract.
 The castor oil coats the digestive tract and helps to spread out the turpentine.
 The castor oil also has a laxative effect, important to help the body eliminate the pathogens that the turpentine is killing off.